ErazerBrecht/CodeGenie/Codegenie_NodeJS/README.md

 ####GET: /users/answers

-This gives all the answers that the user has submitted.
+This gives all the answers that the user has submitted.<br/>
+?display=summary can be added to this statement to get a summary instead of the whole thing.

 ####GET: /users/answers/{ID}

 This gives a specific answer that the user has submitted.

 ####POST: /users/answer

-Users can post solved exercises here.
+Users can post/edit solved exercises here.

-**Only information needed:**</br>
+**Only information needed:**<br/>
-Original exercise ID in a field named 'exerciseid'</br>
+Original exercise ID in a field named 'exerciseid'<br/>
-Array of [answer objects](#answerobject) with the field 'questionid' and 'text' filled in</br>
+Array of [answer objects](#answerobject) with the field 'questionid' and 'text' filled in<br/>

-####POST: /users/answer/edit/{ID}

-Users can edit one of their answers here.

 ####POST: /users/edit